 2. Respectful Communication Etiquette encourages us to practice respectful communication even when facing social pressure.
 Acknowledging someone's feelings without yielding to pressure can be powerful.
 Statements such as, "I understand you're disappointed, but I hope you can respect my decision," or "I see this means a lot to you, but I have my reasons for saying no "help uphold boundaries while maintaining grace.

-3. Setting Clear Expectations Etiquette emphasizes clear communication of our needs and preferences, which is essential for establishing boundaries.
+3. Setting Clear Expectations Etiquette emphasizes clear communication of our needs and preferences, essential for establishing boundaries.
 By directly stating our needs or using "I" statements, we can prevent misunderstandings and show respect for both parties involved.
 For example, "I'd like to spend this weekend recharging" or "I feel uneasy when my personal space isn't respected" are ways to assert personal boundaries without pointing fingers.

-4. Maintaining ComposureOne of the critical etiquette lessons is staying composed under pressure.
+4. Maintaining Composure: One critical etiquette lesson is staying composed under pressure.
 In situations where guilt or manipulation is at play, remaining calm is essential.
 Avoiding defensive reactions and reiterating our boundaries calmly reinforces our stance without escalating tension.

 Staying Grounded in the Face of Guilt